Welcome

 • The process of deduction of title in lease assignments for both registered and unregistered land

-• The documentation and evidence required to prove the assignor’s right to assign
+• The documentation and evidence required to prove the assignor’s right to assign, including where the lease is registered with good leasehold title

-• The role and requirements for landlord’s consent to assignment
+• The role and requirements for landlord’s consent (including LTA 1988 reasonableness, timing and conditions)

 Test Your Knowledge